rpa-dev/rpa-website/src/pages/about/index.md

 ### Operation and Licensing

 The Preschool is administered by the Weekday Preschool Committee which includes church representatives, parents, and officers of the Preschool.
-Annually, as a church-based program, RLWP goes the necessary inspections and submission of documents to maintain its religious-exemption from state licensure.
+Annually, as a church-based program, RLWP completes the necessary inspections and submission of documents to maintain its religious-exemption from state licensure.
 These include fire safety and environmental inspections as well as maintaining health and security standards for staff.